soundpaint/rp2040pio-docs/pio-programs.rst

   op-codes with the MOV EXEC instruction.

 Also, single instructions can be inserted for execution at any clock cycle from external sources.
+Moreover, each instruction has a few bits reserved for *side-set* and / or instruction delay.  *Side-set* allows for further direct bit manipulations on GPIO pins and is executed in parallel and independently from the actual instruction.

 Not surprisingly, there is, at least as of now, no high-level programming language available that would automatically translate into this very special machine language.
 In other words, at the best, PIO programs are coded with native assembler instructions that directly translate into machine language op-codes.

 .. table:: PIO Instruction Set